Privacy Policy

 We will comply with the Australian Children's Privacy Code when it is finalised and comes into effect under the Privacy and Other Legislation Amendment Act 2024.

-As a health service provider operating in Victoria, we comply with all 11 Health Privacy Principles (HPPs) under the Health Records Act 2001 (Vic):
+As a health service provider operating in New South Wales, we comply with all 15 Health Privacy Principles (HPPs) under the Health Records and Information Privacy Act 2002 (NSW):

-• HPP 1 (Collection): We only collect health information that is necessary for providing our health services, with your consent.
+- HPP 2 (Relevant): We only collect health information that is relevant, not excessive, and necessary for our functions.

-• HPP 2 (Use & Disclosure): We use and disclose health information only for the primary purpose of collection, or for directly related secondary purposes you would reasonably expect.
+- HPP 6 (Use & disclosure — direct purpose): We use and disclose health information only for the primary purpose of collection, or for directly related secondary purposes you would reasonably expect.

-• HPP 3 (Data Quality): We take reasonable steps to ensure your health information is accurate, complete, and up-to-date.
+- HPP 9 (Accuracy): We take reasonable steps to ensure your health information is accurate, complete, and up-to-date before use.

-• HPP 4 (Data Security): We protect your health information with robust security measures and destroy or de-identify information when no longer needed.
+- HPP 10 (Security): We protect your health information with robust security measures (see Section 8).

-• HPP 8 (Anonymity): Where lawful and practicable, you may access our services without identifying yourself.
-Clinical services require identification for safe care.
+- HPP 13 (Anonymity): Where lawful and practicable, you may access our services without identifying yourself.

-• HPP 9 (Transborder Data Flows): We comply with restrictions on transferring health information outside Victoria (see Section 6).
+- HPP 14 (Transborder data flows): We comply with restrictions on transferring health information outside NSW (see Section 6).

 15. How to Make a Complaint